- Top 10 Dark Tourism Destinations to Travel to in 2024

 Hiroshima is widely known for being the victim of a deadly nuclear attack that took place during World War 2.
 Thousands of people lost their lives in an instant to the atomic bombs, making this one of the most devastating events of human loss in history.
 Amongst the many buildings that were hit during the nuclear blast, one was completely burned out.

-This building is now popularly known as the Atomic Bomb Dome or the Hiroshima Peace Memorial.
+People now popularly know this building as the Atomic Bomb Dome or the Hiroshima Peace Memorial.
 By taking a Japan holiday to this dark destination you will be able to see personal belongings, pictures and other material that display the horror that took place in this city as well as learn more about the lasting effect of atomic bombs.

 05. Catacombs, Paris